Difference between Insolvency vs Bankruptcy

 - Credit ratings are affected only when there is a huge change observed.
 As insolvency can be resolved and is temporary doesn’t affect the credit rating changes.
 Bankruptcy cannot be resolved and thus has a huge impact on credit ratings.

 - Insolvency can be solved by improving the debt structure and by increasing cash inflows.
-Insolvency is for a limited period till the time one exceeds its assets than liabilities to pay back the debt.
+Insolvency is for a limited period till the time one exceeds its assets then liabilities to pay back the debt.
 So, Insolvency is not permanent.
 Bankruptcy doesn’t have any solution.e.g: If some company doesn’t have enough sales and little cash inflows in business, the company cannot meet its daily expenses but it can, however, be solved.

-- For declaring a company to be Bankrupt an individual has to initiate himself and go to the court.
+- For declaring a company to be Bankrupt an individual has to initiate himself and go to court.
 So it is voluntary.
 It can also happen that the court declares a person/company bankrupt.
 So it can be Involuntary as well.
 On the other hand, insolvency is involuntary.

 - There are various indicators to predict insolvency.
 Increasing debt in the balance sheet and no more cash inflows lead to insolvency.
 However, if insolvency remains for a long time and is not solved it may lead to Bankruptcy.
 If the company becomes insolvent and declared bankrupt then it’s time to liquidate the company.
-If the company’s Board of directors comes at the conclusion that the company should be liquidated then further liquidation process should be conducted.
+If the company’s Board of directors comes to the conclusion that the company should be liquidated then further liquidation process should be conducted.

 Toys R Us has gone into solvency putting 3200 people jobs at risk.
 It is heavily leveraged.
 Videocon group owes over 90,000 crores to various banks and other institutes.
 It is the biggest case that is filed for bankruptcy in entire Indian banking history.